Special Functions for Heat Kernel Expansion: Problem statement

 where $m$ is a positive constant mass parameter and $A(x)$ is a Laplace operator with smooth coefficients.
 In local coordinates it has the following form

 Here $D_{x^\mu}=\partial_{x^\mu}+B_\mu(x)$ is the covariant derivative, $v(x)$ is a smooth potential, and $g(x)$ is the metric tensor determinant.
-We know from the general theory that the Laplace operator has a discrete spectrum and can have only one accumulation point at $+\infty$, see \cite{103}.
+We know from the general theory that the Laplace operator has a discrete spectrum and can have only one accumulation point at $+\infty$, see Ref. \cite{103}.
 Moreover, we will further assume that all eigenvalues of $A+m^2$ are positive.

-Let us fix the form of the solution for problem (\ref{tepl}) by using the choice of an ansatz.
-For the small enough values of the proper time $\tau$ the heat kernel is given by the following series
+Let us study a solution for problem (\ref{tepl}) by using a suitable ansatz.
+For the small enough values of the proper time $\tau$ the heat kernel is given by the following asymptotic series